jasklabs/confluent-kafka-python/tests/README.md

     - ```./tests/run_all_tox.sh```

 - Without tox (will run against current interpreter)
-  - ```./tests/run.sh```
+  - ```./tests/run.sh all```

-To run the full test-suite manually execute the following
+To run just the unit tests

-    python examples/integration_test.py ./docker/conf/testconf.json
+    ./tests/run.sh unit

-To run a specific test `mode` or set of test `modes` use the following syntax
+To run a specific integration test `mode` or set of `modes` use the following syntax

     ./tests/run.sh <test mode 1> <test mode 2>..

 For example:

-    python examples/integration_test.py --producer --consumer ./docker/conf/testconf.json
+    ./tests/run.sh --producer --consumer

-To get a list of `modes` you can run the integration test manually with the `--help` flag
+To get a list of integration test `modes` simply supply the `help` option

     python examples/integration_tests.py --help